Physical Education

 Home >> Physical Education

-Eltham North Primary School provides a high quality Physical Education program for every child.
+Eltham North Primary School provides a high quality Physical Education program for all classes.
 It is designed to prepare students for a healthy and active lifestyle through the development of skills, knowledge, teamwork and positive attitudes.
 Our program provides children with a wide range of physical and sporting experiences focusing on the sequential development of fundamental motor and locomotion skills, gymnastics, dance, athletics, fitness and sport education.

 To implement the Physical Education program, we have access to excellent facilities including a hall, nearby oval, basketball, netball, volleyball and bat tennis courts.
 We also have a range of equipment that ensures a variety of exciting new experiences each session.
 Various lunch time and after school coaching programs are also offered throughout the term.